Last updated on June 29, 2022 1:36 am

 3. Using oxalic acid

-Oxalic acid is an inexpensive chemical that you can readily buy at your local hardware store.
+Oxalic acid is an inexpensive chemical that you can readily be found in your local hardware store.

-Highly porous, it can easily get into hard-to-reach areas and turns even the most insoluble iron compounds into soluble ions, making it a great solution for how to remove rust from old tools with moving parts.
+The highly porous penetration can easily get into hard-to-reach areas and turn even the most insoluble iron compounds into soluble ions, making for a great solution.

-However, be careful when using this substance because it’s toxic and can cause skin irritation [2].
+However, be careful when using this substance because its toxic nature can cause skin irritation [2].

 - Oxalic acid